jasonqiu212/git-practice/README.md

 You now recruit a team of jokesters to expand your text file and you all agree to deploy the `main` branch in the remote repository!
 You wish to add another joke now.

-> Be careful!
-To make changes, you should **not** directly commit to the `main` branch, since the changes may break your deployment.
+> **Be careful!** Unlike before, to make changes now, you should **not** directly commit to the `main` branch, since the changes may break your deployment.

 4. To add another joke, create a new feature branch in your local repository and commit your new joke.
 5. Push the new branch onto the remote repository.
-6. Create a pull request to merge the your feature branch into the `main` branch.
+6. Create a pull request to merge your feature branch into the `main` branch.

 > Note: Steps 4-6 are known as the branch workflow.
 This workflow is common when working in teams, since it ensures that everyone's changes are on their seperate branches and do not interfere with the `main` branch.